William Stephens (Australian politician): Later life

-Following ill health late in life, William Stephens collapsed from a stroke while holidaying at Southport, Queensland on Monday 27 April 1925.
+Following ill health late in life, Stephens collapsed from a stroke while holidaying at Southport, Queensland on Monday 27 April 1925.
 He was taken to a private hospital where he died on Thursday 30 April 1925.
-His funeral left his home Waldheim at Waldheim Street, Annerley on Friday 1 May 1925 for his burial at South Brisbane Cemetery.
+His funeral left his home Waldheim on Friday 1 May 1925 for his burial at South Brisbane Cemetery.
 Many prominent citizens attended his funeral.

+His brother Thomas Connah Stephens (1868–1937) lived in the same street at Knutsford, on the corner of Waldheim and Blacket Streets.

+Stephens also donated a block of land 'to be held in perpetuity for the scout movement' at 63 Waldheim Street, almost opposite the Junction Park State School, upon which was erected a 40 × 32 ft two-storey building costing £331, which was opened on Saturday 7 December 1929.
+It was for the use of the Stephens Boy Scout and Tarragindi Girl Guide groups; Stephens being the locale named for Stephens' father, and Tarragindi being an adjoining suburb.
+It is now a private residence.

+His wife Pauline died on 2 August 1960, aged 85.